EnergySystemsModellingLab/MUSE_OS/docs/installation/standalone-muse.rst

 Running MUSE from the terminal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run ``muse.exe`` from the terminal, you will need first to navigate (in the terminal) to the folder where you unzip the bundle, which is certainly inconvenient.
+To run ``muse.exe`` from the terminal (see the section on :ref:`launch-terminal`), you will need first to navigate (in the terminal) to the folder where you unzip the bundle, which is certainly inconvenient.
 To avoid having to do that, you can add that folder to the PATH, so it is accessible anywhere in your system.
 To do that, follow these steps:

 1. Launch the "Edit the system environment variables" tool.
 You can search for it in the Start menu.